KBNLresearch/WordEmbeddingPlayground/code/LexiconExpansion/README.md

 ## Unidirectional Expansion

-This method allows you to explore the region around a couple of selected seed word.
+This method allows you to explore the region around a set of selected seed word.
 For example, in the notebook we selected the words "vrouw" (woman) and "moeder" (mother) to start querying for female words in the vector space.

 ```python
 core = {'vrouw','moeder'} # select seed words